Septias/bachelor-thesis/main.typ

 Both Dolan @original and Parreaux @main discuss the simple MLSub language in their paper, whose type and syntax definition are given in @SimpleSubDefinition.
 The syntax specification extends the known λ-calculus rules for functions and applications with records, field accesses, and let bindings.
 Although it is not imminent from the typing rules, the `rec` keyword that marks a let binding as recursive is optional.
 The type definition contains the usual λ-calculus types and extends them with SimpleSub-specific types needed for subtyping. $top$ and $bot$ are the unit and empty type, the union and intersection type $τ union.sq τ$ and $τ inter.sq τ$ as well as the recursive type $μ α. τ$ are further discussed in @union and @recursion.

 #figure(
-  caption: "Syntax and type definition of SimpleSub", [
+  caption: "Syntax and type definition of SimpleSub.", [
     $
       t := x | λ x.t | t space t | {l_0 = t; ...; l_n = t} | t.l | "let rec" x = t "in" t